10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 When it comes to self-defense, many shooters hold to the belief that you should shoot the caliber that has the best ballistics and the most stopping power that you can handle.
 These shooters like to favor a larger caliber bullet, such as the 10mm Auto.

-The 9mm vs 10mm caliber debate is an interesting one as these two handgun rounds are extremely different from each other, despite their bullet diameter only being separated by 1mm.
-And it begs the question, is bigger actually better when it comes to self-defense?
+The 9mm vs. 10mm caliber debate is an interesting one.
+These two handgun rounds are extremely different from each other, despite their bullet diameters only being separated by 1mm.

 What’s the Difference Between 9mm and 10mm?

 When new shooters first hear about the 9mm Luger and the 10mm Auto, they often think that they are very similar cartridges.
-I mean how much difference can 1mm make?
+I mean, how much difference can 1mm make?

-Well, the answer is: Quite A Bit!
+Well, the answer is: quite a bit!

-In the next few sections, we will break down the differences between the 10mm Auto and the 9mm Luger to give you a better idea of which handgun caliber will be best for your needs.
+In the next few sections, we will break down the differences between the 10mm Auto and the 9mm Luger to give you a better idea of which handgun caliber will be better for your needs.

 Case Specs